 - local authorities and local-authority-maintained schools, including maintained nursery schools

 - special post-16 institutions with eligible students

-Funding allocations for 2019 to 2020
+Funding allocations for the 2023 to 2024 financial year

 How the funding is calculated

 Seefor information on eligibility and how the funding was calculated for 2023 to 2024.

 What you can spend it on